withastro/contribute.docs.astro.build/src/content/docs/guides/code-samples.md

 **All extra code styling is written on the opening line of the code block, immediately after the language.**

-Here are two examples of what our code snippets look like written in Markdown, just so you can see what it looks like in action.
+Here are two examples of what our code snippets look like written in Markdown/MDX, just so you can see what it looks like in action.
 Syntax explanations follow.

 #### Example 1